EamonnHegarty/tarkov-ai/README.md

 ### Data Pipeline

 1. **Data Extraction:**
-   - Pull from subreddit JSON endpoints (e.g., /r/EscapefromTarkov/.json).
+   - Pull from subreddit endpoints
-   - Optionally, scrape or fetch official patch notes.
+   - Process text content into suitable chunks
 2. **Preprocessing & Embeddings:**
-   - Clean up the text (remove duplicates, formatting, etc.).
+   - Clean up the text (remove duplicates, formatting, etc.)
-   - Generate embeddings using an LLM endpoint.
+   - Generate embeddings using OpenAI
 3. **Vector DB Insertion:**
-   - Store the embeddings and metadata in your chosen vector database.
+   - Store the embeddings and metadata in Pinecone
+   - Update regularly to keep data fresh

 ### AI Processing

 1. **User Query:**
    - A user types a question: "What's the sentiment on the latest wipe?"
 2. **Vector Search:**
-   - The system runs the user query through an embedding model, searches the vector DB for the closest matches, and returns relevant chunks of text.
+   - The system runs the user query through an embedding model, searches the vector DB for the closest matches, and returns relevant text chunks.
 3. **LLM Answer Generation:**
-   - These chunks (e.g., top 5 matches) are combined into a prompt for the LLM.
+   - These chunks are combined into a prompt for the OpenAI model
    - The LLM composes a final, contextually aware answer.

 ### Visualization Layer

 1. **Analytics Endpoint:**
-   - Next.js API route aggregates data (e.g., daily post volumes, sentiment analysis results) into a format suitable for rendering.
+   - Next.js API route aggregates data into a format suitable for rendering.
 2. **Frontend Rendering:**
-   - Chart.js to visualize the aggregated data on charts, timelines, or heatmaps.
+   - Recharts visualizes the aggregated data on charts, timelines, or pie charts.

 ---